JAGV/undone-prototypes/README.md

 - [Looks sort of bad...](http://www.cincopa.com/media-platform/wordpress-plugin/audio-player)
 - We could work with an already ajaxed theme and stick a player in the navigation in the header.[This one is pretty dope](http://iworks.ozythemes.com/#!/home-page) but it’s also $45.
 I think it might be the user-experience Jack is looking for.
 Would be a pretty rad way to experience a music blog.
 - This is also pretty sick.
 This guy just Ajaxed the Twenty-twelve theme.
 [See here](http://themes.wptheming.com/ajax-demo/)
 - There’s also a plugin called [Ajaxed WordPress](http://ajaxedwp.com/).
-Loads simple WP Pages with Ajax.
+Loads simple WP Pages and Posts with Ajax.
+We can just give the player a fixed position.